Overview

 Clinical Experience

-Radiology residents work closely with each other and with radiology faculty and fellows, forming a close-knit team.
-Our caseload is large and residents participate in a variety of procedures.
-They share interesting cases with each other and develop a high degree of confidence and skills as they progress through the program.
+Residents share interesting cases with each other to develop a high degree of confidence and skills as they progress through the program.
 Medical students also rotate through our department, offering residents teaching opportunities.

 Program Objectives